epfl-ada/ada-2024-project-the5outliers/README.md

 <h2 style= "color: #c7c9cf"> Methods </h2>

 <h3 style= "color: #c7c9cf"> HTML parsing </h3>
-Parsing allows to find interesting features of the wikipedia articles: the number of words and links, and hence the link density.
+Parsing allows to find interesting features of the wikipedia articles: the number of words and the total number of links,taking in acount duplicates inside the same page.
 It also gives structural information about the pages: categories, subcategories, the presence and nature of tables.
 For each of these structures, the number of words and the list of present links is reported.

 <h3 style= "color: #c7c9cf"> Networks and Graphs </h3>